• Skip to primary navigation

 • Cook’s Tip #2: When adding the milk to the almond paste, start with four teaspoons first, then add the rest (one at a time) to ensure that the paste is not too wet.

-• Cook’s Tip #3: While it is better to coat the almond cake with sugar and ground cardamom while still warm, it is quite soft at that point — so handle it with care.
+• Cook’s Tip #3: While it is better to coat the almond paste cakes with sugar and ground cardamom while still warm, they are quite soft at that point — so handle them with care.

-• Cook’s Tip #4: For an alternate process in the step-by-step preparation of this Swedish almond cake, please refer to the ‘recipe variation‘ section in the post.
+• Cook’s Tip #4: For an alternate process in the step-by-step preparation of this Swedish almond paste mini cakes recipe, please refer to the ‘recipe variation‘ section in the post.

 Nutrition